 Hello!
-My name is Cynthia and though Calgary is my current home, I originally come from a place that is the polar opposite of everything this fine city is known for.
+My name is Cynthia, and though Calgary is my current home, I originally come from a place that is the polar opposite of everything this fine city is known for.

-Joining Liv and deciding to pursue Real Estate 150% was the perfect marriage and balance of that I was searching for in my life.
+Joining Liv and deciding to pursue Real Estate 150% was the perfect marriage and balance I was searching for in my life.
 It capitalized on my ability to set my own goals, meet new people and help others in a real and tangible way; it's the best decision, professionally, that I've ever made.
-I'm extremely happy with where my life is now and I know that this reflects in my relationships and the satisfying results that I'm able to achieve for my clients.
+I'm extremely happy with where my life is now, and I know that this reflects in my relationships and the satisfying results that I'm able to achieve for my clients.

 What did you get into trouble for the most as a child?

 I never got into trouble.
 I was a good kid.
 Seriously.